johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

     ...
 ```

 We'll first review how to run Cypress on our host because it's similar to running it in docker.
-If you're new to Cypress, it may be helpful to review the [Getting Started](https://docs.cypress.io/guides/getting-started/installing-cypress) documentation before reading on.
+If you're new to Cypress, it may be helpful to review the [Getting Started](https://docs.cypress.io/guides/getting-started/installing-cypress) documentation.

 ## Run Cypress on host

-Assuming you've [installed Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress), ensure you've added the following npm scripts to the `package.json` file:
+Assuming we've [installed Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress), ensure `package.json` contains the following npm scripts:

 ```json
 {